nadaakhattab/ms2Backend/README.md

             *Note: Faculty & department are required (if no updates are going to happen for the faculty, place its current faculty name)

             iii) Delete a Department
-            Functionality: Deletes a Department & its corresponding: academicMember record (Not the profile of the member just the record that he/she belonged to this faculty), courses
+            Functionality: Deletes a Department & its corresponding: academicMember record (Not the profile of the member just the record that he/she belonged to this faculty),and its courses courses and removes it from its coresponding faculty
             Route: /hr/deleteDepartment/:faculty/:department
             Request type: DELETE
-            RequestBody: {
-                "faculty":"Engineering",
-                "department":"Media03"
-                }
+            Params: /hr/faculty-2/department-3
-            Response: Faculty successfuly deleted
+            Response: Department successfuly deleted
             *Note: faculty & department are a must d)Course:
         i) Add a Course